 The sound of the bat was an audible connection: one to the past and one to the future.

 Zimmerman led that '03 Pilots team to the division title but, more simply, that crack of the bat was one of great foreshadowing.
 It was a sound he would hear for the rest of his professional career.
-For Zimmerman, the summer ended, he went back to school and was drafted the following year by the Washington Nationals with the fourth overall pick in the draft.
+For Zimmerman, the summer ended, he went back to school and was drafted the following year by the Washington Nationals as the fourth overall pick in the draft.

 For the Pilots, Zimmerman's selection was simply a microcosmic example of a much larger goal: give the players a chance to showcase themselves to the baseball world and continue on with their careers.
 Three seasons before Zimmerman, in 2000, that goal became a reality.
-20 seasons later, in 2019, that reality continues.
+25 seasons later, in 2024, that reality continues.